 Another bonus is that this baked salmon recipe excludes all the common allergens and is “elimination diet” friendly.

 Salmon is also an excellent source of omega 3 fatty acids.
 It is supportive of heart health, brain and mood health as well as joint health.
+In addition, a high level of omega 3 fats helps to reduce inflammation in the body.

 Feel free to vary up the vegetables with what you enjoy and have on hand.